HelloKitty/SceneJect/README.md

 ## What if the dependency isn't a MonoBehaviour?

   SceneJect also covers cases for when your scene's MonoBehaviours require a dependency but the dependency you've written, and want to supply, isn't a MonoBehaviour derived object itself and thus cannot be rigged up directly in the editor via SceneJector.
 Although it's not difficult to register this sort of dependency it is still more complicated to do than dragging a MonoBehaviour in the scene onto the list and setting the register Type.
-One benefit of doing this is you're given more control over how this dependency is registered with the underlying AutoFac IoC container and dependencies that aren't logically MonoBehaviours don't have to be forced to derive from MonoBehaviour.
+One benefit of doing this is you're given more control over how this dependency is registered with the underlying IoC container and dependencies that aren't logically MonoBehaviours don't have to be forced to derive from MonoBehaviour.

 ### Classes